 I chose my first full time position in the Optronics Division at the military because I knew it will introduce me to the diverse optical communication community in my country, equipping me with basic hands-on experience in the field.
 The first two years I worked as a Physicist and a System Engineer and then I was promoted to the position of Electro-Optical Projects Manager in the division’s headquarters.
 There I set the goals, supervised and directed 9 Project Mangers in optical projects performed by 7 different companies in the defense industry.

 At that point I realized that for developing the managing tools required for a senior manager I’ll need to gain more experience in bigger organizations.
 Therefore, I persuaded the head of the R&D directorate to be reassigned to a classified Intelligence unit.
-My first mission as an Optical Engineer was to lead a group of 4 in building a module which was the heart of a $100M system.
+My first mission as an Optical Engineer was to lead a group of 4 in building a module that was the heart of a $100M system.
 One year later I was appointed to a Team Leader where I commanded a team of 8.
 Two years later I was promoted to Project Leader.

 I understood I lacked the financial and international experience of technological project management to lead a global optical communication company.
-I therefore became a Project Leader in a classified unit of the PMO.
-I supervised a team of 20, and managed all financial aspects of a $2M project (presented to the Minister of Defense), where I also had the marvelous opportunity to negotiate with highly ranked officials of three foreign governments.
+I, therefore, became a Project Leader in a classified unit of the PMO.
+I supervised a team of 20 and managed all financial aspects of a $2M project (presented to the Minister of Defense), where I also had the marvelous opportunity to negotiate with highly ranked officials of three foreign governments.

-In light of my long term goal to become a founder and CEO of a technologically oriented company, I’ll need to gain the strongest possible general management skills.
+In light of my long-term goal to become a founder and CEO of a technologically oriented company, I’ll need to gain the strongest possible general management skills.
 The finance and marketing foundations will compensate for my inexperience in these fields.
 The structured formal general management education I’ll acquire in Wharton will broaden my view and give me the tools to leverage my experience and create a successful company.
-I believe an MBA is the most structural way to learn how to build organizational values, culture and design organizational structure and hierarchy.
+I believe an MBA is the most structural way to learn how to build organizational values, culture, and design organizational structure and hierarchy.

-Moreover, most of my leadership experience was developed in governmental organizations, where a leader is defined in terms of his values, inter-personal skills and professionalism.
-However, looking into the future, I will need to lead in the private sector where leadership is also characterized by the talent to lead corporate players in global, competitive markets and an understanding of the cultural, economical and financial forces that drive the marketplace.
-Hence, I believe studying by the researchers of the Center of Leadership and Change Development like Prof. S. Kaplan who composed Framing the Future will help me build and lead a high performance optical communication firm.
+Moreover, most of my leadership experience was developed in governmental organizations, where a leader is defined in terms of his values, interpersonal skills, and professionalism.
+However, looking into the future, I will need to lead in the private sector where leadership is also characterized by the talent to lead corporate players in global, competitive markets and an understanding of the cultural, economical, and financial forces that drive the marketplace.
+Hence, I believe studying by the researchers of the Center of Leadership and Change Development like Prof. S. Kaplan who composed Framing the Future will help me build and lead a high-performance optical communication firm.

 My experience is mainly based on large and established organizations.
 Hence, learning from Prof. Dushnitsky on the various dimensions of new venture creation and growth in Entrepreneurship, will show me his perspective on the trail I wish to follow as a founder.
 Desiring to build a sustainable company, I am looking forward to taking Strategy and Competitive Advantage, where I hope to learn how to create and maintain such an advantage.
 Learning how to identify entrepreneurial opportunities and how to exploit them where “Creating Values” was contemplated, will lay a solid basis for achieving these goals by myself.

 In a world which is growing ever flatter, I find international exposure and experience important for the global company I wish to found.
 The Multinational Management major courses, such as Global Strategic Management, and participation in the Global Immersion Program will prove valuable in helping me understand other cultures which will be important when penetrating new markets.
-This international exposure will improve my ability to establish contacts with other nations, hence supporting my longer term career goal of rejoining the PMO.
+This international exposure will improve my ability to establish contacts with other nations, hence supporting my longer-term career goal of rejoining the PMO.

 Wharton’s mindset and student body imply numerous benefits.
 The exciting opportunity to participate in school’s management would contribute to the fruitful interaction between students and faculty.
 I plan to take part in the leadership development activities and the various student clubs to create strong friendships.
-These connections, combined with the great global alumni community, can be especially relevant as an eco system for the company I plan to start and for recruiting its management backbone.
+These connections, combined with the great global alumni community, can be especially relevant as an ecosystem for the company I plan to start and for recruiting its management backbone.